yvesh/plg_jooag_shariff/README.md

 This Joomla 3.4+ Plugin utilizes Heise Shariff Library to enable website users to share their favorite content without compromising their privacy.

 <b>System Requirements:</b>
-Joomla 3.4+ and PHP5.5+ for the Share Counter
+Joomla 3.4+ and PHP 5.5+ for the Share Counter

 <b>Plugin features:</b>
 * Joomla Update integration